Claims-Made vs. Occurrence: Which Medical Malpractice Insurance is Right for You?

 Tail coverage supplements claims-made policies and protects you from allegations of malpractice related to incidents that occurred in prior years but did not come to light until later.
 The tail forms automatically as policy terms renew and accrue.

-Who benefits from a claims-made policy?
+Who Benefits from a Claims-Made Policy?

-Claims-made policies are often recommended for practice owners, due to their long-term cost-effectiveness and flexibility.
+Claims-made policies are often recommended for practice owners due to their long-term cost-effectiveness and flexibility.
 If you’re not planning on making big changes in your career or location, a claims-made policy may be right for you.

 By maintaining the same policy over time, practice owners can benefit from potential savings on premiums.

-Pros of claims-made coverage
+Pros of Claims-Made Coverage

-Dental professionals choose claims-made coverage for the following reasons:
+Medical professionals choose claims-made coverage for the following reasons:

 • Portability: Claims-made coverage can be transferred from one insurance company to another.

-Drawbacks of claims-made coverage
+Drawbacks of Claims-Made Coverage

 Note: Cancellation is unlikely to happen without your knowledge.
 In addition to sending a bill, all insurance companies are required to send a “notice of cancellation” letter by certified mail before canceling a policy.
 If you delegate insurance premium payments to an office manager or someone else, mark your calendar to double-check the payment status before each renewal date.